ibm-cloud-docs/speech-to-text/language-resource.md

     -   *If the `sounds_like` field is valid,* the service sets the `sounds_like` and `display_as` fields to the specified values.
     -   *If the `sounds_like` field is invalid,* the service responds as it does in the case where the `sounds_like` field is specified but the `display_as` field is not.

-## Validating a words resource
+## Validating a words resource for previous-generation models
 {: #validateModel}
 {: troubleshoot}
 {: support}

-Especially when you add a corpus to a custom language model or add multiple custom words at once, examine the OOV words in the model's words resource.
+Especially when you add a corpus to a custom language model or add multiple custom words at one time, examine the OOV words in the model's words resource.

 -   *Look for typographical and other errors.* Especially when you add corpora, which can be large, mistakes are easily made.
 Typographical errors in a corpus (or grammar) file have the unintended consequence of adding new words to a model's words resource, as do ill-formed HTML tags that are left in a corpus file.
 -   *Verify the sounds-like pronunciations.* The service tries to generate sounds-like pronunciations for OOV words automatically.
 In most cases, these pronunciations are sufficient.
 But the service cannot generate a pronunciation for all words, so you must review the word's definition to ensure that it is complete and valid.
 Reviewing the pronunciations for accuracy is also recommended for words that have unusual spellings or are difficult to pronounce, and for acronyms and technical terms.